bobdry/illus/_hatch/hatch-1.md

 ---
 portfolio: hatch
 title:  "Hatch Effect | Issue #2 | Buy <a href='/illus/order/' >Print</a> <em>or</em> buy <a href='https://bit.ly/3fdhd3H' target='_blank'>Digital</a> at ComiXology"
 description: "A tale of mountain weirdness, <strong>Hatch Effect</strong> is a comic book from creators Bob Dry and Brian Paris.
 Issue #2 will be out in January of 2021.
-Until then, be sure to read the first issue and catch up."
+Word of the phenomena spreads."
 layout: portfolio
 ---
 <div class="row">